-B-301.a: Basic Career Services
+B-204.a: Basic Career Services

-Boards must ensure that Workforce Solutions Office staff makes basic career services available to all customers and that services include the following:
+Boards must ensure that Workforce Solutions Office staff makes basic career services available to all customers.
+The list of basic career services is in the WIOA Operations Guide.
+Basic career services include the following:

-Determinations of whether the individualis eligible to receive assistance from the adult, dislocated worker, or youth programs
+Determining eligibility for assistance under WIOA Title I, Subtitle B

-Outreach, intake (including identification through the state’s Worker Profiling and Reemployment Services system of unemployment insurance (UI) claimants likely to exhaust benefits), and orientation to information and other services available through Workforce Solutions Offices
+Providing outreach, intake (which might include worker profiling), and orientation to the information and other services available through the one-stop delivery system

-Initial assessment of skill levelsincluding literacy, numeracy, and English language proficiency, as well as aptitudes, abilities (including skills gaps), and support service needs
+Making an initial assessment of skill levels (including aptitudes, abilities, and skills gaps) and support service needs

-Labor exchange services, including job search and placement assistance, and, when indicated, career counselingthat includes the following:
+Providing labor exchange services, including job search and placement assistance, and, if appropriate, career counseling

-Provision of information on high-demand industry sectors and occupationsas defined in WIOA §3(23))
+Providing information on in-demand industry sectors and occupations and on nontraditional employment

-Provision of information on nontraditional employment (as defined in WIOA §3(37))
+Providing information on appropriate recruitment and other business services on behalf of employers

-Provision of referrals toand coordination of activities with other programs and services,
+Providing referrals to activities offered by other programs and services, and coordinating with those programs and services

-Provision of workforce and labor market employment statistics information, including the provision of accurate information relating to local, regional, and national labor market areas, including the following:
+Providing accurate statistics on workforce and labor market employment related to local, regional, and national labor market areas, including the following:

-Job vacancy listings in labor market areas
+Job vacancy listings

-Information on job skills necessary to obtain listed jobs
+Information on the job skills necessary to obtain the jobs listed

-Information relating to local high-demand occupations and the earnings, skill requirements, and opportunities for advancement in those jobs
+Information on local occupations that are in demand, including the earnings, the skills required, and the opportunities for advancement

-Provision of program performance and cost information for eligible providers of training services by program
+Providing information on the cost and performance of the eligible providers of training services offered by the program and on the:

-and type of provider
+eligible providers of youth workforce investment activities;

+providers of adult education;

+providers of career and technical education activities at the postsecondary level;

+providers of career and technical education activities that are available to school dropouts; and

+providers of vocational rehabilitation services.

-Provision of local workforce development area (workforce area) performance accountability measures information, as well as any additional performance information relating to the workforce area’s workforce system
+Providing information, in formats that are usable by and understandable to Workforce Solutions Office customers, on how well the local workforce development area (workforce area) is performing according to local performance accountability measures and any additional performance information related to the workforce area’s system

-Provision of information on the availability of support services and assistance, as well as appropriate referrals to services and assistance for the following:
+Providing information on the availability of support services and assistance

-Child care

-Child support

-Medical or child health assistance available through the state Medicaid program and Children’s Health Insurance Program

-Benefits under the Supplemental Nutrition Assistance Program

-Assistance through the earned income tax credit

-Housing counseling and assistance services sponsored through the U.S. Department of Housing and Urban Development

-Temporary Assistance for Needy Families (TANF) and support services and transportation provided through TANF
+Providing information and assistance on how to file claims for unemployment compensation

-Assistance in establishing eligibility for financial aid assistance for training and education programs not provided under WIOA
+Helping to establish eligibility for programs of financial aid assistance for the training and education programs that are not funded under WIOA

-Provision of information and assistance on filing UI claims, including meaningful assistance to individuals seeking assistance in filing a claim in any of the following methods:

-On-site using staff properly trained in filing UI claims

-By phone or via other technology, with assistance provided by trained staff and within a reasonable time

 Note: The costs associated with providing meaningful assistance with UI claims may be paid for by the state’s UI program, the WIOA adult or dislocated worker programs, Wagner-Peyser Employment Service, or some combination of these funding sources.

-B-301.b: Individualized Career Services
+B-204.b: Individualized Career Services

-Boards must ensure the following:
+Boards must ensure that individualized career services are:

-Individualized career services are available in all Workforce Solutions Offices.
+available in all Workforce Solutions Offices; and

-When Workforce Solutions Office staff determines that individualized career services are appropriate for an individual to obtain or retain employment, these services are made available to the individual.
+made available to an individual when Workforce Solutions Office staff determines they are appropriate.

 Boards must be aware that Workforce Solutions Office staff may use recent previous assessments by partner programs to determine if individualized career services are appropriate.

+The list of individualized career services can be found in the WIOA Operations Guide.
 Boards must ensure that individualized career services include the following:

 Comprehensive and specialized assessments of the skill levels and service needs of adults and dislocated workers, which may include the following: